gammu/gammu/readme.txt

      and compatible

      There is supported MBUS, FBUS, DLR3, Infrared, at19200, BlueTooth.
-     No support for DKU5.
+     No full support for DKU-5.
 No support for locking WAP settings, locking WAP bookmarks, enabling netmonitor and few others.

    3.Siemens M20, MC35, SL45 and compatible